xinhuang/xinhuang.github.com/_posts/2015-07-27-use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 However, usually this number of parents would indicates a bottle neck in the graph, and probably a poor graph design.

+*This code has been found with several bugs due to carelessness.
+So be careful and use it as a POC only.*

 # Further Improvements

 Sometimes your function node will not always pass a message to the child nodes.